 I still do not remember this happening in the book.

 "Every story must make its own rules.
 And obey them."
 I was inspired to read more Le Guin because of an excellent documentary no longer available on iplayer but still viewable here.
-And I haven't read any of the other Earthsea books yet, nor worked out what the point of the map at the beginning of "The Dispossessed" was either, so you know, maybe I'm wrong and she just liked maps.
+And I haven't read any of the other Earthsea books yet.
+Nor worked out what the point of the map at the beginning of "The Dispossessed" was either so, you know, maybe I'm wrong and she just liked maps.

 Just reading A Wizard of Earthsea for the first time and I admit to a sinking feeling when I saw the map at the front, thought it was going to mean flicking back and forth!
 Thankfully her descriptions seem do a lot of the heavy lifting for the geography (although I'm only about halfway through!).